jgeorge300/minesweeper/README.md

 This is my initial implementation of MineSweeper on Google Glass

 Currently, you're presented a 9x9 mine field.
 Move the yellow dot about the field by moving your head.
 Speak "reveal" to reveal a tile.
+Swiping left on the pad reveals a tile.
+Swiping right flags or unflags a tile.
+Game ends when a bomb is exposed.

 ## Running on Glass